mrocklin/blog/_posts/work/2017-03-09-biased-benchmarks.md

 often takes months of hands-on experience to understand a project well enough to definitely say that you're not doing things in a dumb way.

-In both cases here I think the only solution is to collaborate with someone that primarily uses the other system.
+In both cases I think the only solution is to collaborate with someone that primarily uses the other system.

 Preference towards strengths